openedx/edx-documentation/en_us/install_operations/source/birch.rst

  There are several new features in the Birch release that are available, but not configured in new installations.
 For details, see the following topics.

- * :ref:`Add the Google Drive and Google Calendar XBlock`.
  * :ref:`Enable Course Prerequisites`
  * :ref:`Enable Entrance Exams`